 Whether you have an Intel or an AMD CPU, overclocking it can be a great way to unlock additional performance.
-That might sound intimidating, or you may have heard horror stories of chips that died or set on fire because of being pushed too hard, but that’s an extreme rarity with modern chips.
+It might sound intimidating, or you may have heard horror stories regarding smoldering components, but that’s a rarity with modern chips.
 In fact, many of them are designed specifically with overclocking in mind.

 It isn’t hard to learn how to overclock your CPU either.
 Long gone are the days of using pencils to connect CPU bridges, or even having to go into the BIOS to tweak your CPU’s frequencies.
 While you can still use archaic overclocking methods if you so choose, today the process is far simpler, with both Intel and AMD offering their own bespoke overclocking tools.

 Below, we’ll walk you through the process of safely setting your processor’s memory and clock speed higher, allowing for improved performance.

 When you overclock a processor, a couple of things happen.
 The chip runs hotter, and it uses more power.
 Both of those factors can lead to problems if you’re using the stock cooler that came with your CPU.
 It doesn’t necessarily mean that you can’t overclock, but it does mean that your potential overclocking headroom is much lower than if you had a more advanced air or watercooling system in place.

 Overclocking does typically lower the lifespan of a CPU.
 Not always and not even necessarily for a measurable period, but forcing it to run faster and use more power tends to lead to some measure of faster degradation.
 As long as you don’t go to the extremes of overclocking, you’ll likely upgrade your system before this becomes a problem, but it is important to remember.

 If you want to overclock your laptop, you’re probably out of luck.
 There are few that allow it and fewer still with the thermal headroom to make it viable.
 But even if you can, we’d caution against it for your first overclocking venture.